 - Blood clots, skin tissue death, collapsed veins.

-The last few years, more and more heroin is mixed with fentanyl.
-Fentanyl is a highly potent drug that can cause death with just a small amount.
+In the last few years, more and more heroin is mixed with fentanyl.
+Fentanyl is a highly potent drug that can cause death in just a small amount.
 In most cases, someone who bought heroin on the street is not aware that it has been laced with fentanyl.
 Heroin deaths have been rising again lately because of this tainted product on the market.

 What to Do if You Relapse?

 Sometimes drug testing isn’t enough to deter you from using.
 Cravings can overpower you and before you know it, you have relapsed.
 If you are being urine tested, you may face certain consequences.